some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Request Service Acknowledgment Entry type shall be used to indicate that Request Service Entry was accepted.
+The Request Service Acknowledgment entry type shall be used to indicate that Request Service entry was accepted.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_584